-Adjustments between Accounting Basis and Funding Basis under Regulations 2020/21 Usable Reserves Movement in Unusable Trogulations 2020/21 General Fund Capital Receipts Reserve Capital Grants Unapplied Reserves £000 £000 £000 £000 Adjustments involving the Capital Adjustment Account: Reversal of items debited or credited to the CIES: Depreciation & impairment of non-current assets (37) 37 Capital grants and contributions 89,400 (89,400) Reversal of Expected credit loss on capital loans 18 (18) Revenue expenditure funded from capital under statute (109,943) 109,943 Loss for Interest foregone on capital loan (76) 76 Loss in Fair Value of capital investments (4,342) 4,342 Reversal of asset derecognition (455) 455 Reversal of proceeds from asset disposal 361 (361) Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants & contributions unapplied from the CIES 11,596 (11,596) 0 Application of grants to capital financing transferred to the Capital Adjustment Account 57,563 (57,563) Adjustments involving the Capital Receipts Reserve: Redemption of Financial Assets (Loans) (3,171) 3,171 Application of capital receipts to capital financing transferred to the Capital Adjustment Account 4,958 (4,958) Adjustments involving the Pension Reserve: Reversal of items relating to retirement benefits debited or credited to the CIES (548) 548 Adjustments involving the Accumulated Absences account Adjustments for Short term absences (125) 125 Adjustments involving the Financial Instruments Adjustment Account: Amounts by which finance costs charged to the CIES are different from finance costs chargeable in the year in accordance with statutory requirements.
-15 (15) Total Adjustments (14,136) 1,787 45,967 (33,618) For group accounts remove Loss in Fair Value of capital investments for group companies consolidated on line by line basis 3,813 (3,813) Total Adjustments for Group Accounts (10,323) 1,787 45,967 (37,431)
+Adjustments between Accounting Basis and Funding Basis under Regulations 2020/21 Usable Reserves Movement in Unusable under Regulations 2020/21 General Fund Capital Receipts Reserve Capital Grants Unapplied Reserves £000 £000 £000 £000 Adjustments involving the Capital Adjustment Account: Reversal of items debited or credited to the CIES: Depreciation & impairment of non-current assets (37) 37 Capital grants and contributions 89,400 (89,400) Reversal of Expected credit loss on capital loans 18 (18) Revenue expenditure funded from capital under statute (109,943) 109,943 Loss for Interest foregone on capital loan (76) 76 Loss in Fair Value of capital investments (4,018) 4,018 Reversal of asset derecognition (455) 455 Reversal of proceeds from asset disposal 361 (361) Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants & contributions unapplied from the CIES 11,596 (11,596) 0 Application of grants to capital financing transferred to the Capital Adjustment Account 57,563 (57,563) Adjustments involving the Capital Receipts Reserve: Redemption of Financial Assets (Loans) (3,171) 3,171 Application of capital receipts to capital financing transferred to the Capital Adjustment Account 4,958 (4,958) Adjustments involving the Pension Reserve: Reversal of items relating to retirement benefits debited or credited to the CIES (548) 548 Adjustments involving the Accumulated Absences account Adjustments for Short term absences (125) 125 Adjustments involving the Financial Instruments Adjustment Account: Amounts by which finance costs charged to the CIES are different from finance costs chargeable in the year in accordance with statutory requirements.
+15 0 0 (15) Total Adjustments (13,812) 1,787 45,967 (33,942)

-Adjustments between Accounting Basis and Funding Basis under Regulations 2019/20 Usable Reserves Movement in Unusable u General Fund Capital Receipts Reserve Capital Grants Unapplied Reserves £000 £000 £000 Adjustments involving the Capital Adjustment Account: Reversal of items debited or credited to the CIES: Depreciation & impairment of non-current assets (52) 52 Capital grants and contributions 38,797 (838,797) Reversal of Expected credit loss on capital loans (643) 643 Revenue expenditure funded from capital under statute (50,720) 50,720 Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants & contributions unapplied from the CIES 21,673 (21,673) 0 Application of grants to capital financing transferred to the Capital Adjustment Account (547) 47,760 (47,213) Adjustments involving the Capital Receipts Reserve: Redemption of Financial Assets (Loans) (254) 254 Application of capital receipts to capital financing transferred to the Capital Adjustment Account 382 (382) Adjustments involving the Pension Reserve: Reversal of items relating to retirement benefits debited or credited to the CIES (526) 526 Adjustments involving the Financial Instruments Adjustment Account: Amounts by which finance costs charged to the CIES are different from finance costs chargeable in the year in accordance with statutory requirements.
+Adjustments between Accounting Basis and Funding Basis under Regulations 2019/20 Usable Reserves Movement in Unusable under Regulations 2013/20 General Fund Capital Receipts Reserve Capital Grants Unapplied Reserves £000 £000 £000 Adjustments involving the Capital Adjustment Account: Reversal of items debited or credited to the CIES: Depreciation & impairment of non-current assets (52) 52 Capital grants and contributions 38,797 (89,400) Reversal of Expected credit loss on capital loans (643) 643 Revenue expenditure funded from capital under statute (50,720) 50,720 Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants & contributions unapplied from the CIES 21,673 (21,673) 0 Application of grants to capital financing transferred to the Capital Adjustment Account (547) 47,760 47,213 Adjustments involving the Capital Receipts Reserve: Redemption of Financial Assets (Loans) (254) 254 Application of capital receipts to capital financing transferred to the Capital Adjustment Account 382 (382) Adjustments involving the Pension Reserve: Reversal of items relating to retirement benefits debited or credited to the CIES (526) 526 Adjustments involving the Financial Instruments Adjustment Account: Amounts by which finance costs charged to the CIES are different from finance costs chargeable in the year in accordance with statutory requirements.
 13 (13) Total Adjustments 7,995 128 26,087 34,210